20. Untitled Goose Game

 4. Super Smash Bros.
 Ultimate

 After winning over even the most cynical of gamers with Breath of the Wild and then delivering big-time with Super Mario Odyssey, Nintendo completed the trinity with the best Smash Bros. title yet.
-Ultimate did everything we needed it to do—and gave us way more content than anyone could have anticipated.
+Ultimate does everything we need it to do—and gives us way more content than anyone could have anticipated.
 The character roster is deep and complex, the improvements to the fighting engine are extremely precise, and there’s so much to learn and master.

 3. The Legend of Zelda: Breath of the Wild